A key challenge for real-time analytics is simply getting a handle on all the data.

 VDS also supports condition-based maintenance programs for oil and gas pipelines, which are normally inspected and maintained using a calendar system, but can now be inspected and maintained based on the condition of the pipeline – by either extending its operational cycles or shortening the cycle, all based on the data.

-“What we’re try to get to is a more specific condition maintenance where maybe you can extend some of the cycles and leverage the availability to pump a little bit more or, the opposite, pull in or shorten the cycle between cleanings.
+“What we’re trying to get to is a more specific condition maintenance where maybe you can extend some of the cycles and leverage the availability to pump a little bit more or, the opposite, pull in or shorten the cycle between cleanings.
 Ultimate we want to give our customers a way of deriving insights that they can operationalize,” said Bredee.

 Another use case is pricing optimization at gasoline stations.
 While normally gasoline companies had to wait a day to change prices, regulations in India were recently changed to allow for intra-day price changes.
-Informatica could not disclose a client, but said Vibe Data Stream will be embedded into a local gateway that will inform a gasoline company for demand and use of different grades of gasoline at its stations.
+Informatica could not disclose a client but said Vibe Data Stream will be embedded into a local gateway that will inform a gasoline company for demand and use of different grades of gasoline at its stations.

 “We’re actually going to employ tens of thousands of agents, collecting data from these gas pumps essentially and moving it to where the client can make pricing and supply decisions,” said Bredee.